denysdzhyma/escape-game-cs/README.md

 # escape-game-cs

-This is Escape Mini Game in console.
+This is Escape Mini Game in game-console mini.

 Compatibility: